Why the HIPAA Security Rule Treats Every Practice the Same

 Contingency Planning (§164.308(a)(7))

 Your practice must have a documented contingency plan covering data backup, disaster recovery, emergency mode operations, and procedures for testing and revising those plans.
 Ransomware incidents — which routinely render ePHI inaccessible — have elevated this requirement from a formality to an operational necessity.
-A well-structured cybersecurity incident response plan provides a documentation framework that integrates directly with HIPAA contingency requirements and prepares your team to make breach-or-not determinations quickly and accurately under pressure.
+A well-structured healthcare data breach prevention strategy provides a documentation framework that integrates directly with HIPAA contingency requirements and prepares your team to make breach-or-not determinations quickly under pressure.

 Administrative Safeguards Checklist (§164.308)

-- Written risk analysis completed or reviewed within the past 12 months
+- Written risk analysis completed or updated within past 12 months

-- Risk management plan documents controls assigned for each identified risk
+- Risk management plan addresses each identified vulnerability with implemented controls

-- Role-appropriate security awareness training completed with dated completion records
+- Workforce security training completed and documented with dated completion records

-- Contingency plan tested at least annually with results documented
+- Contingency plan tested and results documented annually

 Section 2: Physical Safeguards (45 C.F.R. §164.310)